Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: INTRODUCTION

 \item \textit{Under what conditions does the optimal control problem prefer the maximum input that is feasible?}

 \item \textit{When does the hybrid simulation satisfy the necessary optimality conditions?} \end{itemize}

 In the above questions, the optimal control in the second question is a special type of the general bang-ride control in the first question.
-In the third question, we focus on necessary optimality conditions, instead of sufficient conditions, following PMP.
+In the third question, we focus on necessary optimality conditions, instead of sufficient conditions, following Pontryagin’s maximum principle (PMP).

 \textit{Related Work:} The fast-charging problem has motivated several works to address some of the theoretical questions \cite{park2020optimal,taghavian2023selector,matschek2023necessary,drummond2023constrained}.
 Bang-ride control has also been studied in process control \cite{benthack1997feedback,srinivasan2003dynamic}.
 The results in \cite{matschek2023necessary,benthack1997feedback,srinivasan2003dynamic} are related only to the first theoretical question, i.e., bang-ride control, generalizing the classical bang-bang theory \cite{sussmann1979bang,palanki1993synthesis}.
 However, (pure) state constraints, which do not depend on the input, are not considered in \cite{benthack1997feedback}, and no proof is provided in \cite{srinivasan2003dynamic}.
-It is well-known in optimal control theory \cite{seierstad1986optimal,hartl1995survey} that state constraints require special treatment, compared to mixed constraints that depend on both the input and state.
+It is well known in optimal control theory \cite{seierstad1986optimal,hartl1995survey} that state constraints require special treatment, compared to mixed constraints that depend on both the input and the state.